Young Memorial Church

 Young Memorial Church, also known as Brier Hill Congregational Church, is a historic Congregational church in the hamlet of Brier Hill in Morristown, St. Lawrence County, New York.
-It was built in 1907–1908, and is a one-story, stone and wood shingled church building in the Arts and Crafts style.
-It features a steeply pitched gable roof, tall stone chimney, opaque art glass windows by Harry James Horwood, and central two-story square tower with a crenelated top.
+It was built in 1907–1908 and is a one-story, stone and wood shingled church building in the Arts and Crafts style.
+It features a steeply pitched gable roof, a tall stone chimney, opaque art glass windows by Harry James Horwood, and a central two-story square tower with a crenelated top.

 The church building housed a Congregational church until the 1950s.
 Subsequently, it was used by a Baptist congregation until 1985.
 As of 2010, it had not been used since the Baptist group left.

 It was listed on the National Register of Historic Places in 2010.